tashfiqul-islam/profile-weather-view/src/docs/guide/architecture.md

 ## Overview

-Profile Weather View employs a service-oriented architecture designed with simplicity, maintainability, and automation at its core.
+Profile Weather View uses a service-oriented architecture designed with simplicity, maintainability, and automation at its core.
 This architecture enables the application to function both as a scheduled GitHub Actions workflow and as a local development tool, ensuring consistent behavior across environments.

 ## Architectural Principles

-The application follows several key architectural principles:
+The application follows these key architectural principles:

 - **Separation of Concerns**: Each component has a single, well-defined responsibility
 - **Fail-Fast Validation**: Early detection of configuration issues prevents cascading failures